 This is a great dating story about a divorced friend of mine who was dating a player (or so I thought.)

-It all started last fall, when she went out with a guy she really thought she liked.
+It all started when she went out with a guy she really thought she liked.
 The problem was, he wasn’t treating her very well.
 For example, after the first date, she was the one who texted him.
 (I feel like that’s a bad sign from the start.)
 Then, he would text her occasionally, but he wouldn’t ask her out.

 My friend found herself really frustrated.
-All she got from this guy were texts and photos of himself with friends, on trips, etc. She would get her hopes up that he was going to ask her out again, but he just never did.
-But, he would always stay in touch, like he was keeping her on this rope just in case he wanted to go out again.
+All she got from this guy was texts and photos of himself with friends, on trips, etc. She would get her hopes up that he was going to ask her out again, but he just never did.
+But, he would always stay in touch, like he was keeping her on his rope just in case he wanted to go out again.
 For this reason, he wasn’t my favorite person.
 She was dating a player.
 Period.

-Eventually, they stopped texting.
+Eventually, he stopped texting.

 ‘Wow, that’s refreshing!’
 I’m thinking.
 I love guys like him—not afraid to show affection and not afraid to commit.

 But then, I find out it’s the same guy!
 What?!

 Here is what I realized about this story.
 Was my first friend dating a player?
 I don’t think people can be classified as “players” on a permanent basis.
 In other words, if someone is a player, it’s because of one of two reasons: